 As a result of impulsive purchases, at times we didn’t notice that we’d collected cute planners and they went expired for the succeeding years.

 Personally, I don’t have the heart to throw the attractive notebook away.
-To make the best of the outdated yet beautiful pages, I turn it into a conference notebook.
+To make the best of the outdated yet beautiful pages, I turn them into a conference notebook.
 I take down notes and pointers neatly during faculty meetings.

 The minutes of the meeting can serve as a guide for my future activities in the classroom.
-Besides, reading my notes after the meeting makes me understand what it’s all about the significance of the discussions.
+Besides, reading my notes after the meeting makes me understand what it’s all about and the significance of the discussions.
 I know how to remind my students as well.

 Perhaps my planner has turned into my best guide for the best discussions we have.
 Then, my notes help me become more organized.

 Most importantly, my recycled planner helps me a lot in remembering important events, activities, and tasks to be done.

 As for the outdated pages, I just cover the dates with colorful and cute Washi tape or quality Japanese masking tape.
 Amazingly, the pages of my reprocessed planner look really cool and trendy.

 2. Use it as a scrapbook